 This EIS presents four alternatives.
 The no-action alternative considers expiration of existing authorizations and subsequent conversion of the area to congressionally designated wilderness.
 Three action alternatives consider the issuance of a new SUP to DBOC for a period of 10 years with differing levels of onshore facilities and infrastructure and offshore operations.
 Beneficial and adverse impacts are assessed for all four alternatives evaluated in this EIS.
 Existing authorizations for DBOC to operate expire November 30, 2012.
-The National Environmental Policy Act of 1969 (NEPA), as amended, process is being used to inform the decision of whether a new SUP should be issued.
-If a new SUP is issued, it would authorize DBOC to operate its onshore and offshore2 operations until November 30, 2022.
-In the event that a new SUP is issued, it would incorporate all of DBOC's National Park Service (NPS) authorized onshore and offshore operational requirements.
+The results of the National Environmental Policy Act of 1969, as amended (NEPA) process will be used to inform the decision of whether a new SUP should be issued.
+If a new SUP is issued, it would allow DBOC to operate until November 30, 2022.
+In the event that a new SUP is issued, it would incorporate all of DBOC's National Park Service (NPS) authorized onshore and offshore2 operational requirements.
 There is no authority to issue or extend an RUO.

-The authority for NPS to issue a new permit to DBOC came about as a result of congressional action.
+The authority for the NPS to issue a new permit to DBOC came about as a result of congressional action.
 On October 30, 2009, Congress enacted section 124 of Public Law (PL) 111-88, which was part of the Department of the Interior, Environment, and Related Agencies Appropriations Act of 2010 (appendix B).
 Section 124 states: